Pomax/msfs-simconnect-api-wrapper/README.md

   altitude: number in feet
   approach: array of runway approaches
   bbox: array with the runway's corner points encoded as [lat,long]
-  end: [lat, long] coordinate for the runway end
+  end: [lat, long, alt] coordinate for the runway end
   heading: number in degrees
   latitude: number in degrees, marking the center of the runway
   length: number in meters